 Address: Am Bergbaumuseum 28, 44791 Bochum

-The German Mining Museum in Bochum is the largest of its kind in the world and is devoted to the history and development of mining in the region.
+What to see in Bochum?
+The German Mining Museum in Bochum is a good start.
+The largest museum of its kind in the world and is devoted to the history and development of mining in the region.
 It is also a well respected mining research centre where the key focus is mining history.
 Above the ground there are various fascinating exhibits that demonstrate mining techniques and history.
 Below ground there is a reconstruction of a mine that can be a wonderful experience to gain first hand knowledge of the process.
 The museum attracts a high footfall and has become a popular destination for tourists visiting this area.

 2. Bochum Dahlhausen Railway Museum